 The state of Connecticut does not allow payday loans to residents.
-Fortunately, the internet still provides CT consumers with the chance to obtain cash advance loans whenever they need it.
+Fortunately, the internet still provides CT consumers with the chance to obtain cash payday loans in CT whenever they need it.
 We offer comprehensive and updated data regarding the transaction and what you have to do as a consumer.

 Connecticut borrowers should be informed of cash advance laws in the state.
 Furthermore, they should learn about how to still get a loan despite the lack of legal lenders.